 The College of Liberal Arts began a new outreach effort with the Lifelong Learning Program in May 2015.
-Adults 50 and older now have the opportunity to expand their knowledge by taking non-credit classes without tests and homework.
-The program will be a comfortable learning experience for those who want to learn more about their community, state, nation, and world.
-All this in an informal, stimulating environment and easily accessible location.
-While many seniors are still interested in learning and staying aware of topics in the news, this program’s goal is to meet and exceed expectations of those attending.
+The program is an accessible learning experience for those who want to learn more about their community, state, nation, and world.
+While many alumni and community members are still interested in learning and staying aware of topics in the news, this program’s goal is to meet and exceed expectations of those attending.

 The CLA Lifelong Learning Program returns for Fall 2023 just in time for us to commemorate the 80th Anniversary of the Tennessee Manuevers during World War II.
 Join us for an exciting program with Dr. Louis Kyriakoudes, Professor of History and Director of the Albert Gore Research Center.
 Registration and parking for the program are free.
 Space is limited.

 World War II in Tennessee: Stories of Heroism, Sacrifice, and Change from the Collections

 9 AM - 12 PM

 Albert Gore Research Center